dylanagreen/dylanagreen.github.io/research.md

 to standard NMF in a way that correctly handles the presence of *some* negative data, compared to "standard" NMF which requires all input data to be factorized to be strictly non-negative.
-A paper outlining this method was published in Late 2024.
+A paper outlining this method was published in late 2024.
 Further work outside the SCGSR program has continued to apply the Nearly-NMF algorithm to real DESI data for possible inclusion in the data processing pipeline.